MD-ARBAB-SAHID/hybr1d-Backend/README.md

 #Buyer Routes AND Seller Routes

-Note : All the buyer routes and seller routes are protected routes .
+Note : All the buyer routes and seller routes are protected routes.

-1.First login or register to get the token
+1. First login or register to get the token
-2.Use the token to hit a call to api
+2. Use the token to hit a call to api
-3.Buyer can only access their routes specified in the assignment using their token , they can't access seller's routes.
+3. Buyer can only access their routes specified in the assignment using their token , they can't access seller's routes.
-4.Seller can only access their routes specified in the assignment using their token , they can't access buyer's routes.
+4. Seller can only access their routes specified in the assignment using their token , they can't access buyer's routes.

 #CHANGES